1259iknowthat/CTF-WRITEUPS/vnPwners/BeforeTheDeath.md

 I used this command to get a basic look about the system which later is WinXPSP2x86.

-Then I use `./vol -f /mnt/d/WSL_LAB/memory.raw --profile=WinXPSP2x86 pstree` to get a list of running process, because the description told us that there was a program call guessing_game
+Then I use `./vol -f /mnt/d/WSL_LAB/memory.raw --profile=WinXPSP2x86 pstree` to get a list of running processes, because the description told us that there was a program call guessing_game

 ![](20220829200926.png)